 Just now, Sony has revealed the lineup for October.
 This month's additions in the classics department came with an interesting development.
 And it's not the fact that Dino Crisis is one of the announced PS1 games coming this month.
 But better yet, it's one of the PS2 games on track to undergo a shift from the PS Now line of PS2 games to the PS Plus Premium line of PS1, PS2 and PSP games after wondering if it's possible to do that now that PS2 emulation is here to complete the PS Plus Premium era.
 That is Siren.
 But why is it exciting?
 How is that important?

 Well, there has been some arguments that Siren is already on the catalog per se.
-But to clarify, despite the fact that you need a PS Plus Premium membership to play this game, Siren is currently on the PS Now line of PS2 games with others, which accompanies only up-rendering for PS2 games on PS4.
+But to clarify, despite the fact that you need a PS Plus Premium membership to play this game, Siren is currently on the PS Now line of PS2 games with others, which uses only up-rendering for PS2 games on PS4.
 What makes it so exciting is that Siren will be the first PS2 game to undergo a shift to the PS Plus Premium line of PS1, PS2 and PSP games to have not just up-rendering, but also emulation features such as rewinds, quick saves and video filters on both PS4 and PS5, as well as the option to switch between NTSC and PAL versions.
 Sony is doing this because they intend to work towards shifting their PS2 games to the PS Plus Premium line, starting with Siren as the first PS2 game to undergo a shift.

 I have compared the descriptions of Siren weirdly enough.
 The current description reads "Experience Siren, originally released on PS2 with up-rendering and trophies." while the blog post reads "Experience Siren, originally released on PS2, now enhanced with up-rendering, rewinds, quick saves and custom video filters."
 The rest of the description in the blog remained the same as the current description.
 That's the only indication that Siren is on track to be the first outdated PS2 game to undergo a shift, so I purchased it a la carte to find out how will Siren shift to the PS Plus Premium line.
 It's either an update for the existing game or replacing the PS Now release with the PS Plus Premium release.